Autodidac/CppVoxelEngine/README.md

 3. **Configure CppVoxelEngine Project:**
    - Open the project properties for the `CppVoxelEngine` project.
-   - Add a macro to the preprocessor definitions.
-'VOXELENGINE_EXPORTS'
+   - Add a macro to the preprocessor definitions. `VOXELENGINE_EXPORTS`

 4. **Configure CppVoxelEngine_Example Project:**
    - Open the project properties for the `CppVoxelEngine_Example` project.